Nagaland: Religion

+Decadal Growth of Religions in Nagaland (1901–2011).

+According to the 2011 Census, 87.93% of the state population are Christian, making it the most Christian populated state in India.
+Hindus form the second largest at 8.75%, followed by Muslims (2.47%), Buddhists (0.34%), Jains (0.13%), and Sikhs (0.10%), with 0.12% reporting no religious affiliation.

 Christianity

 The Catholic Cathedral in Kohima City.
 About 80% of Nagaland's citizens are Baptists.

 The state's population is 1.978 million, out of which 88% are Christians.
 Nagaland is known as "the only predominantly Baptist State in the World" and "the most Baptist State in the World."

 Christianity arrived in Nagaland in the early 19th century.
 The American Baptist Naga mission grew out of the Assam mission in 1836.
-Miles Bronson, Nathan Brown and other Christian missionaries working out of Jaipur to bring Christianity to the Indian subcontinent, saw the opportunity for gaining converts since many parts of India's northeast was principally animist and folk religion-driven.
+Miles Bronson, Nathan Brown and other Christian Missionaries working out of Jaipur to bring Christianity to the Indian subcontinent, saw the opportunity for gaining converts since many parts of India's northeast was principally animist and folk religion-driven.
 Along with other tribal regions of the northeast, the people of Nagaland converted to Christianity.

 Hinduism

-Hinduism is the second largest religion in Nagaland.
-Hindus are concentrated mainly in the erstwhile Dimapur District (as per the 2011 Census of India, comprising the present districts of Dimapur, Niuland, and Chümoukedima) (28.75%) and Kohima District (9.51%).
+Hinduism form around 8% of Nagaland.
+Hindus are concentrated mainly in the erstwhile Dimapur District (as per the 2011 census of India, comprising the present districts of Dimapur, Niuland, and Chümoukedima) (28.75%) and Kohima District (9.51%).
 Dimapur Kalibari is a famous temple in Nagaland.
+A small number of Nagas (5,176) follow Hinduism according to the 2011 census.

 Islam

-Islam is the third practised religion and shares are ~2.5 per cent of the Nagaland population.
-The highest concentration of Muslims in Dimapur District, while other districts have less than 2%.
+Islam is the third practised religion with approximately 2.5 per cent of the Nagaland population.
+The highest concentration of Muslims in Dimapur district, while other districts have less than 2%.

+Historical accounts indicate that Islamic influence reached parts of the Naga Hills during the seventeenth century through the activities of the Assamese Sufi figure Azan Fakir.
+According to one account, he delegated an associate named Saleh Saheb to remain in the hills and continue religious work among local communities.
+The descendants of Saleh Saheb later became known as the Parbatia Dewan ("Chief of the Hill").
+Despite these efforts, Islam did not lead to the formation of a distinct indigenous tribal Naga-Muslim community in Nagaland.